niyorn/real-time-web/readme.md

 ### Unsubscribe

 Unsubscribe by sending 'SubRemove' message with a list of items.

+## Todo
+- [ ] Connect to CryptoCompare
+- [ ] Subscribe to Current trade
+- [ ] Create database
+- [ ] Create buy/sell order function
+- [ ] Track transaction

 ## Features